Exploring the Rugged Beauty and WWII History of the Aleutian Islands

 The flags that designate safe walking paths are another surprise.
 During the year of Japanese occupation, Allied forces dropped millions of pounds of bombs on the islands — so encountering live ordnance if you veer off the established path is a genuine possibility.

-Marveling at the Authentic Beauty of the Aleutian Islands
+Marveling at the authentic beauty of the Aleutian Islands

 As surprising as it is to see the traces of hand-to-hand, face-to-face combat on American soil, don’t forget to look up and around.
 Many of Alaska’s historical sites also happen to be full of that exceptionally wild, “don’t blink” type of beauty that is rare, indeed.